UrosGligovic/promise-filter/README.md

 ### promise-filter
-Module intended for scenarios where not all promises from a list of promises must be resolved (partial responses are ok).
+Module intended for scenarios where not all promises from a list of promises must be resolved.
 Executes list of promises and returns object containing both resolved and rejected responses in two separate lists.

 ### Install
 `npm install promise-filter`